gabrijelokorn/daydiary/docs/project-proposition/README.md

     The other solutions do not offer everything one might desire, such as expotring to pdf, pining the diary input etc. DayDiary will offer specifics that other apps might have missed.
 - ### Area and Motivation
     We got asipiration when we searched the World Web for an appropiate *diary* program for Linux OS.
-We did not find any solution that could satisfiy our safty expectaions.
+We did not find any great solution that could satisfiy our safty needs.

     Before writing to ordinary text files, diaries were written on paper.
 Doing it in a digital form speeds up the process of writing and comes with other features such as erasing, embellishing text, etc.

     Unlike most common applications, Daydiary will be platform (OS) independent and will provide safe diary encryption.
 Daydiary has a unique feature of professional data analysis and it's graphical presentation.

     End audience of this project is everyone intenting to write a confidential digital diary.
-Confidentiality and simplicity of this program will convince our audince to use our solution for their to get their job done.
+Confidentiality and simplicity of this program will convince our audince to use our solution to get their job done.
 - ### Purpose
     Solution serves as an accessory for an individual personal growth.
 Program does not have any use in scientific and reaserch space or business.
 This project's main goal is to make **confidential** digital diary for users of Linux operating system.
-Since there are no free solutions to assure confidential and user friendly use of digital diary, DayDiary will make this contribution to Linux operating systems.
+Since there are no free solutions to assure confidential and user friendly use of digital diary, DayDiary will make this contribution to free market.
 End users will be able to analyze their diary input and improve their expression of thoughs.
 - ### Objective
     Solution will be presented as a standalone application.
 The program will **not** use any communication with internet.
 User's diary will only be accessible to an individual with their own computer and password.
 - ### Solution Guidelines